Virus restrictions tighten, disrupting daily life, worship

 “From now, we enter into a new phase,” said Prime Minister Pedro Sánchez, whose wife has tested positive.
 “We won’t hesitate in doing what we need must to beat the virus.
 We are putting health first.”

-In Barcelona, people who ventured out on quiet streets to buy bread at a bakery formed long lines with a meter (about three feet) between each person to reduce the risk of contagion.
-Police patrolled parks and told people who were not taking their dog on a quick walk to go home.
+In Barcelona, people who ventured out formed long lines to buy bread.
+Police patrolled parks and told people who were not walking their dogs to go home.
 The Las Ramblas promenade, the heart of the city and a tourist magnet, was eerily empty.

 The state of emergency “is necessary to unify our efforts so we can all go in the same direction,” Mayor Ada Colau said.
 “If we show solidarity and think about one another, we can get through this.”